 Wavelength settings are defined by a reference wavelength that corresponds to the wavelength at the middle of detector 3.
-In a few cases (see $\S7$ ), this reference wavelength is not sufficient, and an additional number, the grating order is needed.
+In a few cases (see $\S6$), this reference wavelength is not sufficient, and an additional number, the grating order is needed.

-Set-ups are done by using the instrument model to position the spectrum with an absolute accuracy to better than 30 pixels and a reproducibility $\approx 3$ pixels.
-Reproducibility to a fraction of a pixel is expected once the use of the metrology fibers is implemented with the goal of the start of P88.
+Set-ups are done by using the instrument model to position the spectrum with an absolute accuracy to better than 30 pixels and a reproducibility ≈ 3 pixels.
+Reproducibility to a fraction of a pixel is expected once the use of the metrology fibers is implemented with the goal of the start of P90.
 We note that at least initially these fibres will only be used in the standard and not free settings.

 Typically about 280 CRIRES settings are sufficient to cover the entire infrared spectrum in the range of $955 \leq \lambda \leq 5248$ nm.
 Standard wavelength settings are detailed in Sect.
 15. Wavelengths can also be set using free wavelength settings: allowed ranges for the reference wavelength are listed in Tab.
-6a.
+5a.

-Tables 4a - 4k (Tables 5a - 5k) therefore now provide under the columns Unvignetted range the wavelength (wavenumber) ranges for which reproducibility of the illumination is estimated to be better than 1 % for a 0.4'' slit.
+Tables 3a - 3k (Tables 4a - 4k) therefore now provide under the columns Unvignetted range the wavelength (wavenumber) ranges for which reproducibility of the illumination is estimated to be better than 1 % for a 0.4" slit.
 Wavelength outside of these ranges but still covered by a detector are subject to contamination from adjacent orders.
-The wavelength range for which the reproducibility of the illumination is better than 1% is smaller for a wider slit.
-For an 0.8'' slit, the whole spectral range covered by the mosaic is likely affected by contamination by adjacent orders.
-As a consequence, slit widths larger than 0.4'' should be avoided in general.
-In any case, a slit upgrade is planned for Sept 2011 that will replace the current mechanism with two fixed slits of 0.2 and 0.4''.